 - Toss the whole cleaned crabs (or halves or quarters depending on the size) with some olive oil and maybe a minced clove of garlic or two, plus some chopped rosemary or thyme leaves if you like.

 - Set them on a hot grill until cooked through and browned, about 4 minutes per side.
-(Do you happen to have soft-shell crabs?
-See how to grill them here.)
+If you have soft-shell crabs, the grilling process is different.

 How to Roast Crabs

 You need to start with a hot oven, so preheat the oven to 450 F. Then, use these instructions for roasting crabs:

-- As with grilled crabs (above) you need to quickly boil or steam them and clean them first (unless that is, you're the type of person who can clean a live crab).
+- As with grilled crabs, you need to quickly boil or steam them and clean them first.

-- Toss the cleaned crabs with some oil or melted butter, and aromatics or spices or herbs you like (minced shallot or garlic is yummy, but so is a mix of minced ginger and green onions).
+- Toss the cleaned crabs with some oil or melted butter, aromatics, spices, or herbs that you like (minced shallot or garlic is yummy, as is a mix of minced ginger and green onions).

-- Set the crabs in a mainly single layer in a roasting pan and cook in a hot oven (450 F or even 500 F) until the crabs are browned and sizzling (and cooked through), about 10 minutes.
+- Set the crabs in a mainly single layer in a roasting pan and cook in a hot oven (450 F to 500 F) until the crabs are browned and sizzling (and cooked through) for about 10 minutes.